canjiali/PARADE/README.md

     --rerank_threshold=$rerank_threshold
 done
 ```
-Note that if you're going to run the code in TPU, you need to upload the training/testing data to GCS.
+Note that if you're going to run the code on TPU, you need to upload the training/testing data to GCS.

 ### 2. Model Traning and Evaluation